Rethinking Generalization in Few-Shot Classification: Experiments and discussion

 \subsection{Self-supervised pretraining and token-reweighted fine-tuning improve generalization}

 In this section, we investigate the influence of self-supervised pretraining compared to its supervised counterpart using the provided image-level labels (de-facto standard in most current state-of-the-art methods).
-We only vary the training strategy of our backbone and use our introduced token similarity-based classifier with 15 inner-loop reweighting steps for all experiments. \cref{fig:selfsup_sup} illustrates that both ViT-small and Swin-tiny with self-supervised pretraining alone (\textit{w/o} meta fine-tuning) learn more generalizable features than their respective supervised version for both $1$-shot (left-hand side) and $5$-shot (right-hand side) scenarios.
+We only vary the training strategy of our backbone and use our introduced token similarity-based classifier with 15 inner-loop reweighting steps for all experiments. \cref{fig:selfsup_sup} illustrates that both ViT-small and Swin-tiny with self-supervised pretraining alone (\textit{w/o} meta fine-tuning) learn more generalizable features than their respective supervised versions for both $1$-shot (left-hand side) and $5$-shot (right-hand side) scenarios.
 In fact, across all cases \textit{w/o} meta fine-tuning, the self-supervised pretrained Transformers outperform their supervised counterparts by more than $10\%$ and up to a significant $18.19\%$ in the case of Swin-tiny.
 This clearly demonstrates that our self-supervised pretraining strategy explores information that is richer and beyond the labels.
 Another interesting insight is that the meta fine-tuning stage does not improve supervised backbones as much as their unsupervised counterparts.
 Specifically after unsupervised pretraining, meta fine-tuning of the Transformers in conjunction with our token-reweighting strategy is able to boost the performance by $6.77\%$ (ViT-small) and $13.01\%$ (Swin-tiny) for $1$-shot, and $9.94\%$ (ViT-small) and $10.10\%$ (Swin-tiny) for $5$-shot.
 While such significant improvements cannot be observed across the supervised networks, the Swin versions seem to generally start off lower after pretraining but benefit more from the fine-tuning than ViT.
 The observed results clearly indicate that our token-reweighted fine-tuning strategy is able to further improve the generalization of self-supervised Transformers, thus performing better on the novel tasks of the unseen test set.
-Figure~\ref{fig:TSNE} additionally depicts projected views of the tokens of 5 instances from a novel class in embedding space.
-While the representations obtained from the network meta fine-tuned by using common averaging over the embeddings (`\textit{average}') does not exhibit any clear separation of the instances, the embeddings obtained with our classifier seem to retain the instance information (`\textit{w/o} $\boldsymbol{v}$') and separation is improved when using token importance reweighting (`\textit{w/} $\boldsymbol{v}$').
-These results indicate that our similarity-based classifier coupled with task-specific token reweighting is able to better disentangle the embeddings of different instances from the same class, which prevents the network from supervision collapse and achieves the higher performance observed on the benchmarks.
+Figure~\ref{fig:TSNE} additionally depicts projected views of the tokens of 5 instances from a novel class as well as the entire novel support set in embedding space.
+Representations obtained with our classifier seem to retain the instance information (`\textit{w/o} $\boldsymbol{v}$') and separation is improved when using token importance reweighting (`\textit{w/} $\boldsymbol{v}$').
+While the projected tokens of the entire support set show partial overlap between classes as is expected due to commonalities like \eg similar background, our reweighting clearly determines the class-characteristic tokens (displayed in their original class-respective color).
+These results indicate that our similarity-based classifier coupled with task-specific token reweighting is able to better disentangle the embeddings of different instances from the same class as well as other classes, which prevents the network from supervision collapse and achieves the higher performance observed on the benchmarks.
 They further show that self-supervised pretraining is helpful but not sufficient to achieve well-separated representations without supervision collapse that are suitable for few-shot classification.